HomeOnMars/projektoOmnijo/OmniCentro.md

 Being your typical long-forgotten heir to the royal throne,
 <span style="color:Silver">Serena</span> was pushed to coronate
-only days after the (public) re-discovery of her royal blood after the sudden tragic accidental death of the old king, by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
+only days after the (public) re-discovery of her royal blood and the sudden death of the old king from a tragic accident, by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
 But <span style="color:Silver">Serena</span> has proven to be much more impulsive, arrogant, and harder-to-control than they expected.
-The corrupted ministers and councilors then plotted to forcefully retire her with a regime change.
+The corrupted ministers and councilors then plotted a regime change to forcefully "retire" her.
 Which they would have succeeded
-(they are not stupid, you see, after all they control the military), if were not for a tragic accident where the building (next to the one where they were plotting in) blew up due to a randomly gas leak and CO sensor malfunctions, killing every single one of them.
+(they are not stupid, you see, after all they control the military), if were not for another tragic accident where the building (next to the one where they were plotting in) blew up due to a random gas leak and CO sensor malfunctions, killing every single one of them.
 How very unfortunate.

 After this, <span style="color:Silver">Serena</span>
-replaced most of the governmental head with her friends (whom no one has ever heard of), then re-structured the whole thing, and then decided to tweak every aspect of country to her own liking.
+replaced most of the governmental head with her friends (whom no one has ever heard of) before the power vaccum grew out of hand.
+She then proceeded to re-structured the whole government, and then began tweaking every aspect of country to her own liking.
 One would certainly say that
-letting someone this young to rule over a country is starting to have its toll ("Yeah, who would have thought??"), and such naivety and blatant offence on the ideal of democracy and even the core identity of the country is surely going to result in total chaos and disarray.
+letting someone this young to rule over a country is starting to have its toll[^Historio-RdO-Serena-kmt1], and such naivety and blatant offence on the ideal of democracy and even the core identity of the country is surely going to result in total chaos and disarray.

+[^Historio-RdO-Serena-kmt1]: "Yeah, who would have thought??"

 Yet, not much has happened.

 Granted,
-the corruption was essentially gone with the reshuffling of the power, and the friends she put onto the positions are surprisingly upright and capable, and within weeks the public goods increased significantly as <span style="color:Silver">Serena</span> disbanded the armies and re-directed the military fundings there
+the corruption was essentially gone with the reshuffling of the power, the friends she put onto the positions are surprisingly upright and capable, and within weeks the public goods increased significantly as <span style="color:Silver">Serena</span> disbanded most of the armies and re-directed the military fundings there
 (for example,

-- More telecom towers were built and maintained, ensuring good coverage in even the most remote area in the island;
+- More telecom towers were built and maintained, ensuring good coverage in even the remotest area in the island;
 - Transportation were also improved and subsidized, with free public transit trial started in several major cities;
 - Hospitals received more funding